BackupTheBerlios/nagelfar/doc/README.txt

 The other list shows files to check.
 With multiple files all are checked in the same way as with multiple files on a command line.
-You can reorder files with shift-up/down keys.
+You can reorder files with shift-up/down keys, and remove them with delete.

 By doubleclicking on an error the file and line is viewed in a simple editor.
 You can edit and save the file.